Vheos/EldenRingFpsUnlockAndMore/README.md

 # Fork of [@uberhalit](https://github.com/uberhalit)'s [EldenRingFpsUnlockAndMore](https://github.com/uberhalit/EldenRingFpsUnlockAndMore/tree/main)

 ## Why?
-I'm running 2 instances of Elden Ring twice on a single computer using ASTER Multiseat.
-I would like each of them to have their own patches applied, with separate settings.
-However, the original app fails [when it finds multiple processes](https://github.com/uberhalit/EldenRingFpsUnlockAndMore/blob/1c0104c6229b207ec09e13cb90951831413d4eab/EldenRingFPSUnlockAndMore/MainWindow.xaml.cs#L330).
-This fork simply filters out processes that don't belong to the current user, so each user can run their own patcher.
+I'm running 2 instances of Elden Ring using ASTER Multiseat - on a single computer but separate Windows users.
+I would like each of them to be patched with separate settings.
+However, the original app fails [when it finds multiple game processes](https://github.com/uberhalit/EldenRingFpsUnlockAndMore/blob/1c0104c6229b207ec09e13cb90951831413d4eab/EldenRingFPSUnlockAndMore/MainWindow.xaml.cs#L330).
+This fork simply filters out processes that don't belong to the current user, so each user can run their own patcher (that patches their own game).

 </br></br>